Prince Ernst of Hohenberg: Life

 Prince Ernst was born at his parents' estate at Konopiště in Bohemia.
-Following his parents' assassination, which precipitated World War I, Ernst and his siblings, Sophie and Maximilian, were taken in by their uncle, Prince Jaroslav von Thun und Hohenstein.
+Following his parents' assassination, which helped trigger the outbreak of World War I, Ernst and his siblings, Sophie and Maximilian, were taken in by their uncle, Prince Jaroslav von Thun und Hohenstein.

 In late 1918, their properties in Czechoslovakia, including Konopiště and Chlumec nad Cidlinou, were confiscated.
 The children moved to Vienna and Schloß Artstetten.

 In 1938, following the Anschluss, some of the family members were arrested.
 Prince Ernst, having previously spoken at pro-monarchist meetings and having publicly opposed the Anschluss, was sent to Dachau concentration camp with his brother.
 Prince Ernst was later transferred to other camps and was freed in 1943.
-The family's Austrian properties were confiscated in 1939, but they were returned in 1945.
+The family's Austrian properties were confiscated in 1939.
+Following World War II they regained possession, and Artstetten Castle was formally restored to the family in 1949.

 Marriage and issue

-Prince Ernst married on 25 May 1936 in Vienna, Marie-Thérèse Wood (9 May 1910 in Vienna – 28 November 1985 in Radmer).
-She was daughter of Captain George Jervis Wood (1887–1974) and his wife, Countess Rosa Lónyay de Nagy-Lónya et Vásáros-Namény (1888–1970), daughter of Count Albert Lónyay de Nagy-Lónya et Vásáros-Namény (1850–1923) and Princess Marie of Hohenlohe-Bartenstein (1861–1933), elder sister of Princess Eleonora Fugger von Babenhausen.
+Prince Ernst married on 25 May 1936 in Vienna, Marie-Thérèse Wood.
+She was the daughter of Captain George Jervis Wood, son of Nicholas Wood and Edith Florence Jervis, and his wife, Countess Rosa Lónyay de Nagy-Lónya et Vásáros-Namény, daughter of Count Albert Lónyay de Nagy-Lónya et Vásáros-Namény and Princess Marie of Hohenlohe-Bartenstein, elder sister of Princess Eleonora Fugger von Babenhausen.
 The couple had two sons: